StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-an-archived-case.md

-# How to Export a Case to MISP
+# How to Export an Archived Case

 This topic provides step-by-step instructions for exporting an archived [case](../cases/about-cases.md) in TheHive.

-You might need to export an archived case to [create a case from a past investigation](create-a-new-case.md#create-a-case-from-an-archived-case).
+You might need to export an archived case to [create a case based on a past investigation](create-a-new-case.md#create-a-case-from-an-archived-case).

 ## Procedure